Consensys/doc.goquorum/docs/Concepts/Security/Framework/DecentralizedApplication/SmartContractsSecurity.md

 ### Access Control

 While insecure visibility settings give attackers straightforward ways to access a contract's private values or logic, access control bypasses are sometimes more subtle.
-These vulnerabilities can occur when contracts use the deprecated "tx.origin" to validate callers, handle extensive authorization logic with lengthy "require" and make reckless use of "delegatecall" in proxy libraries or proxy contracts.
+These vulnerabilities can occur when contracts use the deprecated `tx.origin` to validate callers, handle extensive authorization logic with lengthy "require" and make reckless use of `delegatecall` in proxy libraries or proxy contracts.

 ### Arithmetic